 Have you ever watched what the pros actually do to your nails when you’re sitting in the salon?
-Thought as much.
-You’re probably too busy concentrating on how to Insta/WhatsApp/reply to emails on your phone with one hand.
-It’s also why you’ve probably missed the fabulous finale when they apply the cuticle oil.
+As much as you're probably too busy concentrating on how to Insta/WhatsApp/reply to emails on your phone with one hand, it's hard not to stare when you can't move without messing up your mani.
+But your desire to get back to your phone is also why you’ve probably missed the fabulous finale when they apply the cuticle oil.
 You know, the bit you always skip when you DIY it?

 You could if you wanted to just soften the cuticles, says Sonia Hully, founder of Nailberry, but if you’re using it after a paint job, it won’t move across the mani in the same way, and it might undo all your hard work getting those nice neat edges.
 It also doesn’t have the right molecular weighting, which means it will only work on the superficial layers, unlike specially formulated cuticle oils that can penetrate deeper.
 Cuticle oils also contain a combo of ingredients that will toughen up weak and vulnerable nail plates at the same time.